MicrosoftDocs/memdocs/memdocs/analytics/app-reliability.md

 Selecting an app name in the table from **App performance** opens **App performance details**. **App performance details** contain two tabs:

-- **App versions**: This tab allows you to compare the **Mean time to failure** across different versions of the application.
+- **App versions**: This tab allows you to compare the number of **App crashes** and number of unique **Devices with crashes** across different versions of the application over the past 14 days.
 This information can be useful in determining which version of an application is the most reliable.
 The information can assist with troubleshooting a potential issue with certain versions of an application.
 You may also find these insights valuable when deciding which version of an application to deploy, whether to install an update or roll back an update.
 - **OS versions**: This tab compares the **Mean time to failure** for the application across different versions of Windows.
 This information can be helpful for identifying potential correlations between OS version and application issues.

 :::image type="content" source="media/5659073-app-performance-details.png" alt-text="Application performance details in endpoint analytics" lightbox="media/5659073-app-performance-details.png":::